felixge/faster-than-c/README.md

 protocol, implementing this in JavaScript must be insanely slow compared to C!

 For a long time, I also thought that this would be the case, and that C based implementations would always outperform my pure JS version.
+I mean it was not long after I released my library that libmysql bindings for node.js showed up, and they were vastly outperforming my library.

-However, after spending a good amount of time optimizing my library, I no longer believe this to be the case, and would like to present you with the results of my research.
+However, after spending a good amount of time optimizing my library, I no longer believe that C provides huges benefits in this problem domain, and in this talk I'll try to show you on how to write very fast JavaScript programs yourself.

 ## Benchmarking

 Before I get started, lets talk about benchmarking.
-Or more specifically, why most benchmarks you see are terrible.

-Most benchmarks are created to show that one thing is faster than another.
-Unfortunately however, creating good benchmarks is a lot of work.
-And
+The first question you may have is: What benchmarking library should I use?

+My answer to that is: None, they all suck.

+Now don't get me wrong, there are some nice and convenient libraries out there.
+However, almost all of them do something very terrible: They mix data collection and analysis into one step.

+You know what this reminds me off?
+Performing SQL queries from within your HTML templates.
+Sure, it's quick & easy, but it's certainly not the best approach in many cases.

+I mean some of the benchmarking libraries out there are really clever, they will do a few warmup rounds on your code before using the results, they will calculate statisticals properties such an mean, medium, stand deviation and other things.
+Some may even draw pretty graphs for you.
+However, most of them don't produce raw data, and that's a problem.